n10v/nehm/README.md

 ```
 Hello!
 Before using the nehm, you should set it up:
-Enter a FULL path to desirable download directory (press enter to set it to ...
+Enter path to desirable download directory (press enter to set it to ...
 ```

 **Now you can use nehm!**